Spain

 • Dismissal of the employee without notice for disciplinary reasons, for example in case of theft or any other serious misconduct;

-• Ordinary dismissal with notice based on economic factors related to production, the organisation of work, the proper functioning of the business and redundancy; or
+• Ordinary dismissal with notice based on the organisation of work, and the proper functioning of the business.

 Notice period

-The statutory notice period for an employer depends on the reason for dismissal and the collective bargaining agreement the employment contract is subject to.
-For dismissals due to economic factors related to production, the organisation of work, the proper functioning of the business and structural changes, the company has to provide 15 days prior notice.
+The notice period for an employer depends on the reason for dismissal and the collective bargaining agreement the employment contract is subject to.

 Probation periods